 As Vice President for Advancement, Tom Ziemnick oversees all of PHC’s fundraising, development, communications, and marketing efforts.

-Tom has spent the last twenty years in professional sales, management, and development positions, including the last six at Patrick Henry College.
+Tom has spent the last twenty-five years in professional sales, management, and development positions, including the last thirteen at Patrick Henry College.
 He became the Assistant Vice President for Advancement in 2008, and accepted the appointment as Vice President in 2013.

 Tom has many passions in life, including his love of aviation.
 He is a graduate of Embry-Riddle Aeronautical University, earning a B.S. in Professional Aeronautics, and Emery Aviation College, obtaining an A.O.S.
 Certificate in Aviation Technology.
 He began his professional career as a flight instructor for Emery Aviation College in Colorado.
 Airplanes and aviation are still important to him, but those passions have been supplanted by an unabashed love of Christ, his family, the education of his children, and the mission and vision of Patrick Henry College.

 Tom and his wife, Nancy, learned about PHC when they met Mike Farris in 2003, just after they decided to homeschool their children.
 Living in California, they became convinced that PHC was the right place at the right time for this country.

 “We just knew, and firmly believed that God was at work at PHC.
 So we began to support it financially.
 That’s one reason it has always been easy for me to talk to donors.
 For the most part, they’re just like us.
 As I like to say, PHC is in our DNA.”